Q: What is the anticipated development timeline for Phase 2?

 Q: What are the two gas wells at Heartwood extracting?
 Who owns them?
 Are they both active?
 Is there (or has there) been any effect on the well water quality?

 A: There are two gas wells in the northern portion of Heartwood’s land.
 They produce natural gas.
-They were owned by BP, but have recently been sold to IKAV, a European renewable energy company.
-The local BP operations people have switched over and now work for IKAV, which is a good thing because they have been good people to work with.
+They were owned by IKAV, a European renewable energy company.

 Unfortunately we don’t own the mineral rights to our land so we don’t collect any royalties.
 The mineral rights were sold off in the 60’s, well before we owned the land.

 We have not noticed any adverse impacts on our water quality or quantity.
-We are required to do rigorous testing to monitor that, some of which BP pays for.
+IKAV performs regular maintenance on the gas wells, including periodic fracking.
+We are required to do rigorous testing to monitor our water quality, some of which IKAV pays for.
 The gas wells are pulling up natural gas from several thousand feet down, but we are getting our water from just a couple hundred feet down so hopefully there is no influence on our water from the gas below.
+Our water quality testing has not indicated any such influence.

 Q: If we build homes that are more than one story, would it be possible to later add an elevator?

-A: It should be possible to design homes that could accommodate a future elevator.
-It’s also possible that there will even be enough interest amongst Phase 2 Homebuyers to offer an elevator as an option so the home could be built with it in the first place for those who want to have one and pay extra for it.
+A: The plans for our Aspen model can accommodate a future elevator.
+It’s possible that there might be enough interest amongst Phase 2 Homebuyers to offer an elevator as an option so the home could be built with it in the first place for those who want to have one and pay extra for it.

 Q: Are wood stoves allowed at Heartwood?